ohtsukalab/autogenu-jupyter/README.md

 ## Demos
-Demos are presented in `pendubot.ipynb`, `cartpole.ipynb`, and `hexacopter.ipynb`.
+Demos are presented in `pendubot.ipynb`, `cartpole.ipynb`, `hexacopter.ipynb`, and `mobilerobot.ipynb`.
 You can obtain the following simulation results jusy by runnig these `.ipynb` files.
 The details of the each models and formulations are described in each `.ipynb` files.

 ### Pendubot
 Inverting a pendubot using `MSCGMRESWithInputSaturation` solver.